Stacked-Org/stacked-docs/docs/Tooling/stacked-cli.md

 // @stacked-mock-register
 ```

-Now you can run `stacked create service myService` and you'll see the files created plus all the registration happens.
+Now you can run `stacked create service user` and you'll see the files created plus all the registration happens.

 ## Config

 If you want to use stacked_cli in a package that doesn't fit the structure that the cli expects then you can configure stacked to look in the correct places.
-Create a new file in the root of your package called `stacked.config.json`.
+Create a new file in the root of your package called `stacked.json`.
 Inside you can create a json body with the following properties:

 - `views_path`: The relative path where views and viewmodels will be generated.
-The default value is: `lib/ui/views`
+The default value is: `ui/views`
 - `services_path`: The relative path where services will be generated.
-The default value is: `lib/services`
+The default value is: `services`
 - `stacked_app_path`: The relative path to the file that contains the `StackedApp` setup.
-The default value is: `lib/app/app.dart`
+The default value is: `app/app.dart`
 - `test_helpers_path`: The relative path to the file that contains the test_helpers (mocks, registerService, etc).
-Default: `test/helpers/test_helpers.dart`
+Default: `helpers/test_helpers.dart`
 - `test_services_path`: The relative path to where the service's unit tests will be generated.
-Default: `test/services`
+Default: `services`
 - `test_views_path`: The relative path to where the viewmodel's unit tests will be generated.
-Default: `test/viewmodels`
+Default: `viewmodels`
 - `locator_name`: The name of the locator that mock services are registered on.
 This is used when creating a new service using the `create service` command.
 Default: `locator`
 - `register_mocks_function`: The name of the function that registers all the mocks when running a test.
 This is used when generating a test file during `create service` command.
 Default: `registerServices`